» Frequently Asked Questions

 How do I get a Faculty Advisor?
 Why do I have one?

 We feel that each student should have the benefit and convenience of having a faculty advisor they can turn to.
 In addition to faculty with whom you have class, a faculty advisor serves as a "go-to" resource for the student and provides more personalized guidance when needed.
+This helps foster a genuine learning community throughout the department and with the student individually.

 Of course, you are welcome and encouraged to visit office hours and work with any faculty member, even if they are not your assigned "faculty advisor" for questions and conversations about sociology!